Symmetric relative equilibria with one dominant and four infinitesimal point vortices: Introduction

 \subsection{Symmetry when $N=4$}

 We consider the case of relative equilibria of the $(1+N)$-vortex problem when $N=4$.
 As stated in Lemma \ref{config lemma}, the dominant vortex is at the origin, and the four infinitesimal vortices are positioned around the unit circle.
-Thus the configuration must be convex, and it defines an inscribed quadrilateral with the vertices of the quadrilateral as the positions of the vortices.
+The five vortices together may form a convex or concave configuration, and the overall configuration will be convex only when all four infinitesimal vortices lie on one half of the circle with the dominant vortex at the origin.
+Instead, we consider convex quadrilaterals inscribed in the unit circle by the four infinitesimal vortices, with the vertices of the quadrilateral as the positions of the vortices.

 Symmetry is defined by reflective symmetry of the quadrilateral.
 There are two cases depending on whether the line of symmetry contains any vortices.
-A kite has two vortices on an axis of symmetry where the other two vortices are symmetric by reflection over this axis.
+A kite has two vortices on an axis of symmetry while the other two vortices are symmetric by reflection over this axis.
 All other symmetric configurations inscribe isosceles trapezoids and have a line of reflective symmetry containing no vortices.
 We only consider subcases of isosceles trapezoids with one degree of freedom: rectangles and trapezoids with three equal sides.

-At the intersection of the definitions of kites, rectangles, and trapezoids with three equal sides is a square.
+At the intersection of the definitions of rectangles, trapezoids with three equal sides, and kites is a square.
 A regular polygon inscribed in a circle with central vortex is called the $(1+N)$-gon configuration.
 When $N=4$, this is, of course, a square.

 Let $v_1,v_2,v_3,v_4$ be the four infinitesimal vortices.
 The position of the vortex is given by the angle around the unit circle, so when the value of $\theta_i$ is defined, this means that $v_i$ is at the point $(1,\theta_i)$ in polar coordinates.